 The pad is pretty noticeable from behind, which may bother you – it's possible this light 'Iron' grey makes that worse and the darker colours (blue, black) do a better job of hiding it, but I can't say for sure.
 It seems very likely they wouldn't show the dark sweat patches that these do across the hips on hot rides, though.
 The marks do at least dry relatively quickly if you stand up.

-The stitching throughout is super-neat, while even the very light mesh sections feel perfectly robust.
+The stitching throughout looks super-neat, while even the very light mesh sections feel perfectly robust.
 La Passione recommends a 'delicates' wash in a bag, or hand washing, but I've been throwing these in with everything else at 30 degrees and had no problems.
 Unless that's why the pad's warped, in which case – oops.

-The fabric across the saddle shows no sign whatsoever of bobbling or wear, despite me wearing these for every single ride over a month.
+The fabric across the saddle still shows no sign of bobbling or wear, despite me wearing these for every single ride over a month.
 They do squeak against my saddle (a Fizik Antares R1) on occasion, but only when getting in or out of it, or sliding to one end from the other.
 They don't squeak under normal pedalling.

 Beyond a few reflective tabs and logos, plus a subtle Italian flag (they are actually made in Italy), there's nothing more to say.
 And that's a good thing.
 They just work, and really well.
+Or at least they did.

 > Buyer’s Guide: 42 of the best cycling bib shorts